ivogeorg/jitt/design-spike-2.md

     3. Anonymous responses from some students, especially the "useful wrong answers."
 11. Ideally the student view of questions is LMS embeddable

-### Question banks.
+### 1.1.
+Question banks

-1. Questions can be flagged with coneptual topics
+1. Questions can be flagged with conceptual topics.
-2. Questions can be flagged with "question level" : conceptual, algebra-based, calc-based, upper-division, graduate-level
+2. Questions can be flagged with question level, most likely to follow adopted and/or conventional scale of academic difficulty.
+   1. For example, for physics, these can be:
+      1. Conceptual.
+      2. Algebra-based.
+      3. Calculus-based.
+      4. Upper-division.
+      5. Graduate-level.
+   2. In general, these should be configurable by the instructor.
-3. Quesitons can be searched by users based on: author, topic, question level, date, course name
+3. Quesitons can be searched by users based on:
+   1. Author.
+   2. Topic.
+   3. Question level.
+   4. Date.
+   5. Course name.

+## 2. Student stories

+1. I want to have an easy interface to answer _warmup questions_ on any device.
+2. I want to have alerts about the pre-class deadlines for _warmup questions_.
+3. I want to be able to edit my answers before the corresponding deadline.
+4. I want to have the questions sent to me over email and apps that I use (e.g. Teams, FB Messenger).
+5. I want to be able to review questions, my responses and the grades I got, after the deadline.

+# Data

-## 2. Instructor data
+## 1. Instructor

 1. (GUID) Instructor ID.
 2. Name. _Need to have a disambiguation mechanism during registration and GUID assignment.
 People should be uniquely identified.
 That should include school, department, email address, possibly DOB, possibly CC._